Thame Valley Viaduct

 Viaduct construction

-We’ve begun assembling the UK’s first major railway viaduct to be entirely manufactured off-site, in a move that represents a major step forward for viaduct design and promises to boost safety and efficiency on site.
+Construction of the Thame Valley Viaduct has passed the half-way point.
+It is the first major railway viaduct in the UK to be almost entirely manufactured off-site, a move that represents a major step forward for viaduct design and boosts safety and efficiency on site.

 Around the viaduct, the river floodplain will be enhanced to boost biodiversity and help better manage flood water.
 This will include replacing existing arable land with new wildlife-rich areas of woodland and wetland.